arungudelli/angularjswiki/content/en/fontawesome/csscontentcode.md

 1. Add correct CSS content code
 2. Do not forgot to add `font-family` & `font-weight`.

-As explained above if you are using font awesome 6 version icons use `custom properties`.
+As explained above if you are using font awesome 6 version icons use `custom CSS properties`.

-And for the font awesome 5 version icons and `font-family` & `font-weight`.
+And for the font awesome 5 version icons use `font-family` & `font-weight`.

 ```
 /* Brand icon*/